A Morbid Taste for Bones: Setting in history

 The book mixes fictional with real people and events.
 Abbot Heribert and Prior Robert Pennant were indeed officers of Shrewsbury Abbey in 1137, and Prior Robert wrote a history of the translation of Saint Winifred to the Abbey.
 He eventually became Abbot of Shrewsbury in 1148.
 In Cordially Yours, Brother Cadfael, Judith J. Kollmann's article "Brother Cadfael's Vocation" describes the fictional version of Robert Pennant as "proud" and "ambitious".

 The history of the Shrewsbury Abbey includes the acquisition of the relics of Saint Winifred in 1138.

 The attraction of Saint Winifred's well, even after her bones were moved to the Shrewsbury Abbey, continued for centuries.
 It is thought that some small relic of Saint Winifred did remain in at her shrine in Gwytherin.
 There is a recent English translation of Prior Robert Pennant's 12th century article on the life of Saint Winifred, by Ronald Pepin, published in a volume with two other articles on Saint Winifred.

 On the strength of Winifred's relics, Shrewsbury Abbey became second as a place of pilgrimage only to the shrine of Saint Thomas Becket in Canterbury Cathedral.
 The saint's relics remained at the Abbey until its dissolution in 1540 during the reign of Henry VIII.
 A finger bone found its way to Rome, and was returned to England in 1852.
 A portion of the Abbey buildings, specifically the church, survived the dissolution of the monasteries and is in use today.

-Cadfael's "syrup of poppies" is perhaps an early reintroduction of the medicinal use of poppies to England.
-He presumably learned its use and effects in the Holy Land, quite possibly from the Saracens.
-It is useful to Cadfael throughout the series of books, for dulling pain and calming those in distress, and to other characters for stupefying guards, witnesses and rivals.

 Welsh village society (as in Gwytherin) and the terms of customary service are described.
 Foreigners (alltudau, or exiles) such as Engelard, with no place in the community guaranteed by family ties, may enter a form of indentured servitude.
 Unlike villeinage as in England, this may be terminated by the servant dividing his chattels with the master who gave him the opportunity of owning them.